moschi/gtt-charts/README.md

 #### GttChartJobOptions.XLabel

-Specified the label the X-axis of the chart produced by this job will have.
+Specifies the label the X-axis of the chart produced by this job will have.
 Set to ``null`` to hide the label.

 #### GttChartJobOptions.YLabel

-Specified the label the Y-axis of the chart produced by this job will have.
+Specifies the label the Y-axis of the chart produced by this job will have.
 Set to ``null`` to hide the label.